 NOTE 1.
 ACCOUNTING POLICIES AND BASIS OF PREPARATION

-Grupo Financiero Galicia SA ("the Company"), was incorporated These separate financial statements have been prepared in on September 14, 1999 as a financial services holding company, accordance with the accounting information framework established organized under the laws of the Argentine Republic.
-The by the Argentine Central Bank, which is based on the International Financial Reporting Standards (IFRS) issued by the International Company's participation in Banco de Galicia y Buenos Aires S.A.U. constitutes its main asset.
-Banco de Galicia y Buenos Accounting Standards Board (IASB) and the interpretations issued Aires S.A.U. is a private bank that offers a wide range of financial by the International Financial Reporting Interpretations Committee services to both individuals and companies.
-Likewise, the Group (IFRIC), except for the provisions of Communication "A" 6847 which is the controller of Tarjetas Regionales S.A.
-(Naranja X) which provides for the temporary exclusion of the scope of application of maintains investments related to the issuance of credit cards point 5.5. (impairment) of IFRS 9 "Financial Instruments" for debt and services for the management of personal and commercial instruments of the Non-Financial Public Sector.
-If the impairment model provided for in point 5.5 of IFRS 9 was applied to the Nonfinances, Sudamericana Holding S.A., a company that consolidates the activities of the insurance branch, Galicia Asset Management Financial Public Sector, a decrease of approximately \$661,135 as of December 31, 2022 and of \$421,970 as of December 31, 2021 would S.A.U., a mutual fund management company, Galicia Warrants S.A., a warrant issuing company, IGAM LLC, a company dedicated have been recorded in the Entity's equity. to asset management, Galicia Securities S.A.U., its own settlement and compensation agent and trading agent, and Agri Tech These separate financial statements have been prepared in Investments LLC, a company that seeks to provide a digital accordance with the accounting framework based on IFRS established by the Argentine Central Bank described above. ecosystem that optimizes agricultural management in a practical and integrated way.
+Grupo Financiero Galicia SA ("the Company"), was incorporated on September 14, 1999 as a financial services holding company, organized under the laws of the Argentine Republic.
+The Company's participation in Banco de Galicia y Buenos Aires S.A.U. constitutes its main asset.
+Banco de Galicia y Buenos Aires S.A.U. is a private bank that offers a wide range of financial services to both individuals and companies.
+Likewise, the Group is the controller of Tarjetas Regionales S.A.
+(Naranja X) which maintains investments related to the issuance of credit cards and services for the management of personal and commercial finances, Sudamericana Holding S.A., a company that consolidates the activities of the insurance branch, Galicia Asset Management S.A.U., a mutual fund management company, Galicia Warrants S.A., a warrant issuing company, IGAM LLC, a company dedicated to asset management, Galicia Securities S.A.U., its own settlement and compensation agent and trading agent, and Agri Tech Investments LLC, a company that seeks to provide a digital ecosystem that optimizes agricultural management in a practical and integrated way.